Educational Goals of the Center for Applied Legal Studies

 16. Learning to meet deadlines.

-One of the challenges of lawyering is learning to meet court deadlines.
-The most important deadline you will face is the deadline for submitting your client’s revised affidavit and supporting documents to the court.
-Generally, Immigration Courts require that document submissions be filed – and a copy sent to opposing counsel – fifteen calendar days prior to the individual merits hearing.
-If you miss the court imposed deadline – whether it is fifteen days prior to the hearing or a different date set by the court – your documents may not be accepted into evidence or considered by the court.
-There are exceptions to this rule in cases where the evidence becomes available after the court deadline has passed.
+One of the challenges of lawyering is learning to meet deadlines.
+The most important deadline you will face is the deadline for submitting your client’s revised affidavit and supporting documents to the tribunal.
+For example, Immigration Courts require that document submissions be filed – and a copy sent to opposing counsel – fifteen calendar days prior to the individual merits hearing.
+If you miss a deadline, your documents may not be accepted into evidence or considered.

 17. Learning how to learn.